 CADR (Clean Air Delivery Rate)

 CADR is the volume of purified air circulated by the air purifier in an hour’s time.
 On this parameter too, a very minute difference exists.
-For your reference, Philips AC2887 has a CADR of 333 m³/h while Coway AP-1009 has a CADR of 303 m³/h.
-This makes the Philips air purifier capable of cleaning more air per hour.
+For your reference, Philips AC2887 has a CADR of 333 m³/h while Coway Airmega’s CADR is 309 m³/h.
+This makes the Philips air purifier capability of cleaning air per hour slightly more pronounced.

 REAL-TIME PM2.5 DISPLAY